Moroccan beef curry in the slow cooker is a mouth-wateringly delicious winter dish that’s great served with couscous or mashed potato.

 Back then we didn’t have a slow cooker (I’d never even heard of them), Mum cooked it on the stove, but I adapted it to the slow cooker.

-The one I use is the Breville Flavour Maker.
+The one I use is the Breville Flavour Maker but it has since been replaced by this slow cooker.

 Not only have I adapted recipes to the slow cooker I’ve gotten Mum hooked on the slow cooker.